 I was never offended.
-How could I?
+How could I be?
 After all, I was pastor of the best church any minister ever served.
 Even honored me as the only ‘pastor emeritus’ in the history of the church.
-The members even stuffed the ballot box of our local newspaper, voting me the first ever ‘Best Clergy on the Twin Harbors’.
-And, I didn’t have to pay anyone!
+The members voted me the first ever ‘Best Clergy on the Twin Harbors, Washington’.
 As honored as I’ve been, nevertheless, each weekly paycheck always had the same notation at the bottom left-hand corner–‘guest speaker’.
 For 14 years I was their ‘guest speaker’!
 Longest serving pastor…best clergy…emeritus!
 ‘Guest speaker’?

-Psalm 39: 12–‘Hear my prayer, O Lord, and give ear to my cry; hold not your peace at my tears!
-For I am a sojourner with you, a guest, like all my fathers’.
-He writes that we’re all guests when it comes to this fast-moving life.
-David says, ‘O Lord, make me know my end and what is the measure of my days; let me know how fleeting I am!
-Behold, you have made my days a few handbreadths, and my lifetime is as nothing before you.
+Psalm 39: 12–‘Hear my prayer, O Lord… For I am a sojourner with you, a guest, like all my fathers’.
+We’re all guests when it comes to this fleeting life.
+David says, ‘O Lord… let me know how fleeting I am!
+Behold… my lifetime is as nothing before you.
 Surely all mankind stands as a mere breath!
 Surely a man goes about as a shadow!(Psalm 39: 5-6 ESV).
-Life wizzes by at jet speed.
+Life wizzes by.
 Nothing of earth lasts forever.
 Fourteen years as pastor seems like a momentary shadow.
-Twenty years as a financial planner but a dim and distant memory.

-Make the most of what God gives you in this life.
-After all, the best is yet to come.
+Make the most of what God gives you.
 The good we’ll experience here.
 Even better at times.
-But the best He reserves for later.
-For some of you, much later.
-For some of us, not far off.
-And that’s the best news of all!
+But the best He reserves for later!

-Prayer: Lord, help us to make the most of our time here on earth.
-In Jesus’ name.
+Lord, help us to make the most of our time.
+For Jesus’ sake.
 Amen.